Hasan-MdMehedi/Agriculture-Api/README.md

 # Agriculture DB — FastAPI Assessment

 A REST API built with **FastAPI + pandas + SQLAlchemy** that exposes 8 analytical endpoints over the `agriculture_db` MySQL database.

-Addtionally add a Dashboard to view the analytics.
+Additionally, it includes a dashboard for viewing analytics.

-Note: Kindly ensure that all validation inputs are entered with proper case sensitivity.
+**Note:** Kindly ensure that all validation inputs are entered with proper case sensitivity.
----

 ## Project Structure